Frequently Asked Questions

 Yes.
 We typically admit at least one international student per year.

 Can I waive the TOEFL requirement if I am an international student?

-You can waive TOEFL requirements only if you have completed at least two years of full-time study from a university located in the United States or in another country in which English is both the primary spoken language of daily life (e.g., Australia, Barbados, Canada, Ireland, Jamaica, New Zealand, United Kingdom) and the medium of instruction.
+There are two way to you can waive TOEFL requirements.
+1. You hold a bachelor’s or higher degree from an accredited university located in the United States or in another country in which English is both the primary spoken language of daily life (e.g., Australia, Barbados, Canada, Ireland, Jamaica, New Zealand, United Kingdom) and the medium of instruction.
+Or, 2.
+If you have completed at least two years of full-time study from such institutions.
 Please see this site for more info: https://grad.ucla.edu/admissions/english-requirements.